mahmoud-elmakki/xfads/README.md

 ## Walk-through
-Now, for simplicity, and to get a grasp of the wheel, it'e recommended to go through the exapmles of applying XFADS to some of the benchmarking datasets, before reconfiguring for yours.
+Now, for simplicity, and to get a grasp of the wheel, it'e recommended to go through the examples of applying XFADS to some of the benchmarking datasets, before reconfiguring for yours.
 - `lda_example` A simple linear dynamical system.
 - `vdp_example` Adding a bit of non-linearity; training XFADS on data synthesized from the Vanderpool dynamical oscillator.
 Then, some real experimental data: